-Find out how to be a business intelligence analyst, what the job involves and what salary you can expect
+Find out how to become a business intelligence analyst, what the job involves, and the salary you can expect

 BI analysts spend a lot of their time analysing data in order to identify company weaknesses and formulate solutions to these problems.
 To do this, BI analysts are responsible for some of the following tasks:

 - Conducting tests to ensure that intelligence is consistent with defined goals

 - Maintaining or updating BI tools and databases

 - Analysing competitive market strategies through analysis of a related product, market, or share trends

 - Presenting findings to all levels of management

 BI analysts may also be responsible for competitor analysis, keeping up to date with industry trends, and exploring where their organisation can improve and reduce costs.
 Depending on the organisation involved, a BI analyst may be responsible for developing or researching a suitable business intelligence solution that is appropriate for the needs of the company.